stevezxyu/Python-Language/README.md

 # my_Python
-This is my python langueages homework in NTU.
+This is my python languages homework in NTU.